lexica/web-lexica/README.md

 1. Play singleplayer games in most, maybe all, Lexica supported languages
 1. Play, and share multiplayer games in most, maybe all, Lexica supported languages
-1. Play `Letter Score` and `Word Lenght` games.
-1. Play games of grid sizes 4, 5, and 6
+1. Create and play custom game modes

 Here are a list of its noteworthy shortcomings:

 1. It has not been translated to other languages, despite being able to play games in other languages
 1. There are no preferences (Language, theme, etc)
-1. There are no ways of creating custom game modes
-1. When creating a multiplayer game, there is no option for a web-lexica version of the code (although the URL can be copied and sent)
+1. When creating a multiplayer game, the QR code leads to the Android App's landing page, with no option for a direct link to a `web-lexica` game (The page's URL does dynamically update though, and can be used to share games)
+1. Board rotation has not been implemented
+1. A post-game `Share` option has not been implemented
+1. The post-game `Missed Words` list does not include dictionary links or a preview board

 The app currently uses the excellent [`Solarized`](https://github.com/altercation/solarized) color scheme, the licence to which can be found [here](https://raw.githubusercontent.com/altercation/solarized/master/LICENSE)